at-blacknight/atb-ci/README.md

 - More workflows for npm, .NET...

 **Consumer repos call build-type workflows** (e.g., `go-release.yml`), not individual stages.
 Stages are internal implementation details.

+**Note**: Stages are in the root `.github/workflows/` directory (not a subdirectory) due to GitHub Actions limitations.
+The `stage-` prefix indicates they are internal building blocks.

 ## Examples